whole-tale/wt-design-docs/users_guide/integration.rst

 URI is supported by one of the above data registration providers.

-For example, the following URL will open the Browse page with the Tale name, data, and environment prepopulated:
+For example, the following URL will open the Browse page with the Tale name, data, and environment pre-populated:
 `<https://girder.dev.wholetale.org/api/v1/integration/dataone?uri=doi:10.7910/DVN/29911&name=MyTale&environment=rstudio>`_

 .. figure:: images/integration/compose.png
      :align: center
      :scale: 60%

-     Prepopulated New Tale Modal
+     Pre-populated New Tale Modal

 After selecting *Launch New Tale*, the user will be taken to an RStudio environment with the selected dataset mounted under ``/data``.